StormyCloudInc/stormycloud.org/content/blog/stormycloud-joins-i2p/index.md

 ## What This Means for I2P

 Starting immediately, **I2P will begin accepting donations** through cryptocurrency, credit/debit cards, and bank transfers.
 These funds will directly support:

 - I2P software development
 - Infrastructure and hosting
 - Research, documentation, and outreach

 All donations will be processed through **StormyCloud**, a registered 501(c)(3) nonprofit, making them **tax-deductible for U.S. donors**.

-To be absolutely clear:
-**100% of all funds and donations received for I2P will go directly toward I2P development, operations, and community support.**
-StormyCloud does not take any portion of these funds for unrelated expenses.
+To be absolutely clear: **100% of all funds and donations received for I2P will go directly toward I2P development, operations, and community support.** StormyCloud does not take any portion of these funds for unrelated expenses.

 ## What This Means for StormyCloud

 StormyCloud will shift focus more heavily toward supporting I2P — both technically and organizationally.
 Our current services will continue as usual, but new non-I2P projects will be paused while we put our full energy into helping I2P reach every user, every network, and every device possible.

 ## The Mission Continues

-Nothing about I2P’s philosophy or independence is changing.
-StormyCloud’s role is to **empower**, not steer — to provide resources, structure, and visibility so the I2P community can keep building the privacy-preserving internet we all believe in.
+Nothing about I2P's philosophy or independence is changing.
+StormyCloud's role is to **empower**, not steer — to provide resources, structure, and visibility so the I2P community can keep building the privacy-preserving internet we all believe in.

-With the leadership of Lance and idk, and the collective strength of both communities, we’re ready to take I2P to the next level.
+With the leadership of Lance and idk, and the collective strength of both communities, we're ready to take I2P to the next level.